 The Kunming-Montreal Agreement announced today provides an international roadmap toward ecological recovery

-The Kunming-Montreal Agreement announced today provides an international roadmap toward ecological recovery © DUC
+The Kunming-Montreal Agreement announced today provides an international roadmap toward ecological recovery © Ducks Unlimited Canada

 Long-awaited Global Biodiversity Framework outlines ambitious measures to address biodiversity loss and restore natural ecosystems